 If you have any questions concerning this report or your water, please contact Josh McCraw.
 He is a certified operator with years of experience and can be reached at 406-665-7117.
 You may also attend our meetings.
-They are held the fourth Friday of each month at 1:00 pm at the Meeting Hall located at 38 Front Street, in Fort Smith MT.
+They are held the fourth Friday of each month at 1:00 pm at 11 1st St E, in Fort Smith MT.
+Meeting times and agenda can be found on the district's website at www.ftsmithws.com

 Fort Smith W & S Dist. chlorinates the water prior to entering the distribution system, and routinely monitors for constituents in your drinking water according to Federal and State laws.
-The following table shows the results of any detects in our monitoring for the period of January 1st to December 31st, 2022.
+The following table shows the results of any detects in our monitoring for the period of January 1st to December 31st, 2023.
 For constituents that are not monitored yearly, we have reviewed our records back the last five years.